12 November . 2019

 Winding trails, a basketball court surrounded by trees, a splash pad, and playgrounds designed to help kids flourish are just a few of the features coming to a new Flower Mound park next to Canyon Falls.

-Located east of Stonecrest Road and south of Autumn Leaf Court, the park is slated for groundbreaking in January 2021, according to Fred Walters, principal of Dallas-based Mesa Design Group, which designed this new amenity for the Town of Flower Mound.
+Located west of Stonecrest Road and south of Autumn Leaf Court, the park is slated for groundbreaking in January 2021, according to Fred Walters, principal of Dallas-based Mesa Design Group, which designed this new amenity for the Town of Flower Mound.
 It is scheduled to open in January 2022.

 Canyon Falls deeded the 10.8-acre park site to Flower Mound, and the park will be seamlessly connected to neighborhoods and other amenities throughout Canyon Falls via the community’s extensive trail system.